 There are many questions about VA home loans, but not all of them come from the buyer's perspective.
 Sellers are also curious about the ins and outs of VA home loans.
-One particular question is important for buyers AND sellers, pertaining to the VA loan escape clause that allows a buyer to back out of a VA home loan agreement if the appraised value is lower than the sales price.
+Let’s dive into one aspect of the VA loan that sellers are particularly interested in: the Escape Clause.

-In cases where the appraisal value is lower than the asking price, the borrower would be required to pay the difference in cash if he or she wanted to proceed with the home loan anyway.
+If the appraisal value is lower than the asking price, the borrower would be required to pay the difference in cash if he or she wanted to proceed with the home loan anyway.